kuzand/3D-image-analysis/README.md

 # 3D-image-analysis
-Implementation of some 3D/2D image analysis algorithms for my Digital Image Processing course, with the purpose of better understanding how they work and not their usage in practice.
+Implementation of some 3D/2D image analysis algorithms for my Digital Image Processing course, with the purpose of better understanding how they work.

 ### Contents